Lincoln College MCR

 SOCIAL REPS - ELECTED IN MICHAELMAS TERM

-Social Reps help the Social Secretaries run events, such as movie nights and informal dinners, organise sporting events and watch parties, and liaise with college societies and sports clubs to facilitate members' involvement.
+Social Reps help the Social Secretaries run events, such as movie nights and informal dinners, and liaise with college societies to facilitate members' involvement.

 The Academic MCR